Technigo/project-custom-hooks-qr-code-generator-vite/README.md

 # QR Code Generator - Custom Hook Project

-Created a QR Generator where you can create a QR code and download it, created with a custom hook.
+In this project we got to build a QR code generator by creating a custom hook.

 ### The Problem

-I used a lot of ChatGPT to understand what i was doing.
+Using a QR code library into a custom made hook, I was guided by ChatGPT and did a lot of research on the web.

 ### View it live
 https://qr-code-evelyndelcarmen.netlify.app/

 ## Instructions